Browse

 1. Eliminating Human Bias

-By starting from assembly, AI avoids inheriting the inefficiencies we've baked into every language.
+Starting from assembly means the AI avoids inheriting the inefficiencies we've baked into every language.
 It can design constructs purely based on logic and performance metrics, not "this feels intuitive to humans."

 2. Optimizing for Machine Logic